novateams/nova.core/nova/core/roles/configure_networking/README.md

 The variable structure is based on [Providentia](https://github.com/ClarifiedSecurity/Providentia) API output.
 When using file based inventory then make sure to follow the same structure.
 Check the example blow for more details.

+The variable `extra_routes` can be set to add extra routes per interfaces.
+It takes a list of 3 vars dict:
+  - `interface_id`: For the id of the interface
+  - `to`: Destination of the route
+  - `via`: Gateway
+This option is supported only on `netplan` renderer.

 ## Dependencies

 None